Fourth Railway Package

 Member State Transposition and Entry into Operation?

-For the new regime to begin the Member States must transpose the 4th Railway Package into national law.
+For the new regime to begin the Member States had to transpose the 4th Railway Package into national law.
 On 16 June 2019, the new regime entered operation with ERA and eight Member States who transposed the Directives by the initial deadline, laudably Bulgaria, Finland, France, Greece, Italy, Netherlands, Romania and Slovenia.
-The remaining Member States had informed the EC that they will make use of the possible 1-year extension and are due to transpose the directives by 16 June 2020.
+The remaining Member States had informed the EC that they will make use of the possible 1-year extension.
+Eventually, all remaining Member States joined by either 16 June 2020 or 31 October 2020, with the Technical Pillar now fully operational.

 UNIFE’s Position and Contribution